com-480-data-visualization/DataVision2/README.md

 - [Visual Analysis of Vessel Behaviour Based on Trajectory Data](https://www.mdpi.com/2220-9964/11/4/244) — example of academic AIS behavior/trajectory analysis.

-1. Motivation and Temporal Perspective

-Our approach focuses on interactive, time-aware, and multi-scale visualization of AIS vessel data, going beyond the static heatmaps and flow maps common in prior work.
-Instead of aggregated views, we analyze the temporal evolution of vessel trajectories in selected major ports, allowing users to explore how traffic patterns change over time.
-We emphasize event-driven and context-aware dynamics, such as variations before, during, and after disruptions, framing ports as dynamic systems shaped by vessel activity, route structures, and temporal rhythms.
+Our approach will focus on interactive, time-aware, and multi-scale visualization of AIS data, instead of static maps.
+We plan to analyze how vessel trajectories change over time in major ports, allowing users to explore traffic patterns and their variations before, during, and after events.
+We aim to use trajectory-based methods to reveal movement patterns beyond simple density maps, and include dynamic views to show how ships move, stop, and gather around ports.
+The visualization will also support multiple scales, enabling users to switch between global patterns and individual trajectories to compare ports by routes, activity over time, and anchoring behavior.

-2. Trajectory-based Pattern Exploration and Dynamic Visualization

-To uncover structural patterns in AIS data, we incorporate trajectory-based visualization techniques inspired by particle flow, path bundling, and trajectory clustering.
-These methods reveal movement structures and common route patterns beyond simple density representations.
-We also design dynamic visualizations that explicitly show vessel movement over time, similar to traffic simulations, allowing users to intuitively observe how ships move, pause, and accumulate around port areas.

-3. Multi-scale and Interactive Exploration

-Our visualization integrates multi-scale exploration, enabling users to switch between global traffic patterns and individual vessel trajectories.
-This perspective highlights differences across ports in terms of route structure, temporal activity, and anchoring behavior, supported by clear visual encodings and interactions.

-Our design is guided by two main sources of inspiration:
+The design is inspired by the following two inspiration:
-1）Drawing from data storytelling and interactive visualizations from The Pudding, with a focus on clear narratives and engaging design.
+1）The data storytelling and interactive visualizations: https://pudding.cool/ 2）Building on maritime analysis: https://www.hormuztracker.com/
-2）Building on maritime analysis such as Hormuz Tracker, highlighting real-world vessel movement patterns and chokepoint dynamics.

 ## Milestone 2 (17th April, 5pm)